Savings Account Interest Calculator

 At 4.5% AER, the 1,000 PSA covers about 22,200 of savings for standard-rate taxpayers.
 500 PSA covers about 11,100 for higher-rate.
 Beyond that, interest is taxed at marginal rate.

-The tax-advantaged savings account advantage at current rates
+The tax-advantaged account advantage at current rates

-tax-advantaged cash savings account currently offer nearly identical rates to standard savings accounts (around 4.5-4.9% for easy-access; 4.3-4.7% for fixed-rate).
-The advantage: all interest is tax-free, regardless of how much you have in the tax-advantaged savings account.
+cash savings account currently offer nearly identical rates to standard savings accounts (around 4.5-4.9% for easy-access; 4.3-4.7% for fixed-rate).
+The advantage: all interest is tax-free, regardless of how much you have in the tax-advantaged account.
 For savers with substantial cash holdings (25,000+), the tax efficiency matters.
 For a upper-rate taxpayers with 50,000 in savings at 4.5%:

 Standard account: 2,250 interest.
 PSA covers 500, 1,750 taxed at 40% = 700 tax.
 Net: 1,550.

-tax-advantaged cash savings account: 2,250 interest, no tax.
+cash savings account: 2,250 interest, no tax.
 Net: 2,250.

 The 700 difference is meaningful.
-For anyone likely to exceed PSA thresholds (most upper-rate taxpayers with emergency funds or house deposit savings), tax-advantaged cash savings account is structurally better than equivalent non-tax-advantaged accounts.
+For anyone likely to exceed PSA thresholds (most upper-rate taxpayers with emergency funds or house deposit savings), cash savings account is structurally better than equivalent non-tax-advantaged accounts.

 The compounding frequency that matters